Life Is Strange: Before the Storm: Reception

-Farewell

-The Farewell DLC episode was described as aimed at fans and a great epilogue to the series by critics.
-The dialogue was lauded as melancholic and emotional.
-Reviewers noted the episode is ineffective for players who have not played the previous game and the short length of it.
-The return of the original voice actresses was also mentioned.
-Criticized were choices that are less pivotal and predicable writing.

 Accolades

 Following E3 2017, Life Is Strange: Before the Storm won one of GamesRadar+'s Best of E3 awards and was nominated for Hardcore Gamer's Adventure Game award.
 It was also nominated for "Best Simulation Game" and "Best Family Game" at the Gamescom 2017 Awards.
 The game received a nomination in the Games for Impact category at The Game Awards 2017.
 At the 2017 Golden Joystick Awards, it was nominated for Best Audio and Best Performer for Kylie Brown.
 It won the award for Best Soundtrack and Most Touching Moment (The Tempest school play with Chloe and Rachel) in Game Informer's 2017 Adventure Game of the Year Awards, while it took the lead for Best Adventure Game in their Reader's Choice Best of 2017 Awards.
 Eurogamer ranked the game 16th on their list of the Top 50 Games of 2017.

 It was nominated for "Best Music Supervision in a Video Game" at the Guild of Music Supervisors Awards, for the "Matthew Crump Cultural Innovation Award" at the 2018 SXSW Gaming Awards, for "Best Emotional Game" at the Emotional Games Awards 2018, and for "Game Beyond Entertainment" at the 14th British Academy Games Awards; it won the award for "Song Collection" at the 2018 NAVGTR Awards, whereas nominations were for "Game, Franchise Adventure" and "Writing in a Drama".
 At the Italian Video Game Awards, it was nominated for "Game Beyond Entertainment".
 At the 2018 Webby Awards, the game won the People's Voice Award for "Best Writing" and for "Public Service & Activism", while nominated for "Strategy/Simulation".
 It received the "Game of the Year" and "Most Significant Impact" awards at the 2018 Games for Change Awards, with a nomination for "Best Gameplay".
 In 2018, Ivor Novello Awards nominated it for "Best Original Video Game Score".